lipp/Arduino-Jet/README.md

   The default ports of the Jet Daemon are 11123 (websocket) and 11122 (raw).
   Load the `JetExample` sketch.

+4. Load contained example "JetExample".
+This example uses cc3000 wifi shield.

-4. Change the ip/server name to match the machine where the Daemon runs.
+   Change the ip/server name to match the machine where the Daemon runs.

   ```c++
   #define WLAN_SSID  "YOUR_SSID"